SilasReinagel/silasreinagel.github.io/static/delivering/C2_iron_triangle.md

 ## How This Looks In Practice

-**Gary:** "We're looking to create a software tool that allows users to provide their stock tradesto calculate their tax liability for a specific tax year.
+**Gary:** "We're looking to create a software tool that allows users to provide their stock trades to calculate their tax liability for a specific tax year.
 You'll be managing this project."

 **You:** "That sounds fantastic.
 How fast would you be hoping to have this project rolled out to our users?"